General

 These regulations govern copyright works that are made accessible via the Internet.
 Essentially, this means that copyright law in the context of online learning has been tightened up, whereby only the copyright owner has the right to authorise the electronic transmission of the copyright owner's work to the public.
 Distribution of materials over the Internet or an intranet could infringe this new right if the materials include texts, images, audio recordings and video recordings that are owned by a third party - i.e. if you have not created them yourself as original works.

-There are also implications regarding research and private study:
+There are also implications regarding private study and research:

 Much of the copying that goes on within HEIs and FEIs is defensible because of the well-known "fair dealing" exception to copyright, which hitherto has permitted copying for research or private study.
 The law has changed significantly in this regard.
 This exception is reduced to fair dealing only for research for a non-commercial purpose, or for private study.
 Furthermore, "private study" is now defined as NOT including "any study which is directly or indirectly for a commercial purpose".
 This could have significant implications for those undertaking private study with a view to gaining money in the future [...].
 There is also a new obligation that sufficient acknowledgement (e.g. the author's name plus a bibliographic citation) is required unless it is impractical.
 This forces people to use good citing habits, and also hammers home the importance of protecting the author's moral right to be identified as the author of a work.
 (Oppenheim 2004)